yutui1281461/java-design-patterns/ambassador/README.md

 ---

 ## Intent
-Provide a helper service instance on a client and offload common functionality away from a shared resource.
+Provide a helper service that sends network requests on behalf of a client and offload common additional connectivity tasks.

 ## Explanation
 Real world example